Ants on a garden plant

 A flowering peony

-Peonies are a real show stopper these garden beauties are amazing with their large showy flower.
-Peonies can also be used as cut flowers in floral arrangements, some varieties give a mild fragrance, and besides their cluster of blooms, the glossy green leaves add to its overall appeal.
-However ants are attracted to the buds of peonies using them as a food source and feeding on the sap, therefore it’s best to avoid planting peonies near the entrance of your home
+Peonies are a real show stopper.
+These garden beauties are amazing with their large, showy flower.
+Peonies can also be used as cut flowers in floral arrangements; some varieties give a mild fragrance, and besides their cluster of blooms, the glossy green leaves add to their overall appeal.
+However, ants are attracted to the buds of peonies, using them as a food source and feeding on the sap; therefore, it’s best to avoid planting peonies near the entrance of your home

 Hydrangeas